A swirling miasma of ancient wisdom traditions (The continuity of magic from East to West, Part 5)

 נַקְנִיק (naqnīq), Hebrew

-Sausage is a fairly ancient concept, stemming from the need to store meat without it rotting, the name itself coming from the Latin salsīcius meaning “seasoned with salt”, an important preservative.
-The first written evidence of sausage comes from a tablet written in Akkadian cuneiform around 1500 BCE.¹ So it’s old news by the time of the first attestation of the lucanica, coming from Marcus Terentius Varro in the first century BCE, which is straightforward enough:²
+Sausage is a fairly ancient concept, stemming from the need to store meat without it rotting.
+The name itself comes from the Latin salsīcius meaning “seasoned with salt”, an important preservative.
+The first written evidence of sausage comes from a tablet written in Akkadian cuneiform around 1500 BCE.¹ So it’s old news by the time of the first attestation of the lucanica, coming from Varro in the first century BCE, which is straightforward enough:²

 Quod fartum intestinum crassum, Lucanicam dicunt, quod milites a Lucanis didicerunt […].